UK’s Brexit deal estimated to cost almost $100 billion

+As politicians squabble over how and when Britain will leave the EU, Brexit is reshaping the economy.
+Initially planned for March, Brexit was pushed back to Halloween and now is not likely to happen before January.
+Companies are meanwhile shifting investments, creating new supply chains and stockpiling goods to mitigate any damage that would occur from leaving the EU, with or without a deal.

+The NIESR estimated that the economy was 2.5 % smaller than it would have been had Britain not voted in 2016 to leave the European Union.

-Britain’s government says it plans a “more ambitious” trade deal with the EU than the one considered by the think tank.
+The British government says it plans a different scenario than the one considered by the think tank.

+“We are aiming to negotiate a comprehensive free trade agreement with the European Union, which is more ambitious than the standard free trade deal that NIESR has based its findings on,” the Treasury department said in a statement.

 The research suggested a no-deal Brexit would cause an even greater loss to the economy, with a 5.6% blow to GDP.